How Much Does Engineered Hardwood Flooring Cost in 2025?

 Written by HomeAdvisor.

-Engineered hardwood flooring installation costs $4,730 on average, typically ranging from $2,000 to $7,000.
-A more affordable alternative to the cost of traditional hardwood flooring, you’ll spend anywhere from $3 to $25 per square foot on engineered wood floors, depending on the type of wood you choose, the installation method, your location, and the project size.
+Engineered hardwood flooring installation costs $6,750 on average for 500 square feet, with a cost range of $3,500 to $10,000.
+A more affordable alternative to the cost of traditional hardwood flooring, you’ll spend anywhere from $7 to $20 per square foot on engineered wood floors, depending on the type of wood you choose, the installation method, your location, and the project size.

 Engineered hardwood planks have a layered core of plywood or fiberboard and a surface veneer of natural hardwood.
 They come pre-finished to save time and money during installation.
 You can't refinish them like solid wood, but engineered wood floors can still last about 50 years.
 This guide details the factors that influence the cost of installing engineered hardwood.